OGRECave/ogre/BuildingOgre.md

 This can be done from the Target Properties panel.
 It must match the bundle identifier of a valid developer certificate if you are building for devices.

-Building Ogre as Windows Store or Windows Phone application
+Building as Windows Store or Windows Phone application
 -------------------------------------------------------------------

 You need Windows 8.0 or later, Windows 10 is recommended.